-Remember when you were a child and someone was trying to force you to eat beastly sprouts or something else that should never be eaten: " it's an acquired taste . . . you'll like it when you're older.
+Remember when you were a child and someone was trying to force you to eat sprouts or something else that should never be eaten: "it's an acquired taste . . . you'll like it when you're older."

 Coffee was something I could never imagine drinking - ugh, that taste, bitter, horrible, like . . . coffee.

-Then over the years I progressed from tea and then milky boarding house type cups of coffee to salivating for that early morning cup, and then one more perhaps: a rich creamy 'café creme' with a hard kick of caffeine lurking somewhere to get you moving.
+Then over the years I progressed from tea and then milky bus station-type cups of coffee to salivating for that early morning cup, and then one more perhaps: a rich creamy 'café creme' with a hard kick of caffeine lurking somewhere to get you moving.

-I posted a couple of years back now about a vile neuralgia thing I was experiencing; after I did a lot of web research, as one does, I realised the coffee was going to have to go.
-After a week of cold turkey, cramps, sweats and spectacular headaches I awoke one morning to find a clear head, as if someone had done a major spring clean up there and I haven't drunk coffee since, until yesterday . . .
+I posted a couple of years back now about a vile neuralgia thing I was experiencing; after a lot of web research, as one does, I realised the coffee was going to have to go.
+A week of cold turkey, cramps, sweats and spectacular headaches passed then I awoke one morning to find a clear head, as if someone had done a major spring clean up there and I haven't drunk coffee since, until yesterday . . .

 It was only a sip by mistake, and the taste . . . ugh, old fags, bitter uuhhghhhghhhhhhh.
 Weird.
-It was just like having my seven year old taste buds back again — oh, hello —there you are.
+It was just like having my seven year old taste buds back again.

-I reached for my cup of pretend coffee instead: bland, creamy, recalling a cup of coffee from a formica tabled bus station in the 70s: harmless, comforting, safe.
+I reached for my cup of pretend coffee instead: bland, creamy, recalling a cup of coffee from a formica tabled-café in the 70s: harmless, comforting, safe.

-Mark took a sip: ugh . . .
-Oh God, how can you drink that weedy stuff . . . .uhhgguhghghgggg, and submerged the taste under a large swig of the real stuff.
+Mark took a sip: "Ugh . . .
+Oh, God, how can you drink that weedy stuff?", and submerged the taste under a large swig of the real thing.
 Each to their own.

 I couldn't give up tea though . . .